Salicornia: Culinary

 S. europaea is edible, either cooked or raw, as are S. rubra and S. depressa.
 In England, S. europaea is one of several plants known as samphire (including rock samphire); the term samphire is believed to be a corruption of the French name, [herbe de] Saint-Pierre, which means "St. Peter's herb".

 In Hawaii, where it is known as "sea asparagus", it is often blanched and used as a topping for salads or accompaniment for fish.

 In addition to S. europaea, the seeds of S. bigelovii yield an edible oil.
-S. bigelovii's edibility is compromised somewhat because it contains saponins, which are toxic under certain conditions.
+S. bigeloviis edibility is compromised somewhat because it contains saponins, which are toxic under certain conditions.

 Umari keerai (S. brachiata) is cooked and eaten or pickled.
 It is also used as fodder for cattle, sheep, and goats.
 In Kalpitiya, Sri Lanka, it is used to feed donkeys.

 On the east coast of Canada, the plant is known as "samphire greens" and is a local delicacy.
 In southeast Alaska, it is known as beach asparagus.
 In Nova Scotia, Canada, they are known as crow's foot greens.
 In British Columbia, they are known as sea asparagus.
 In the United States, they are known as "sea beans" when used for culinary purposes.
 Other names include sea green bean, sea pickle, and marsh samphire.

 In India, researchers at the Central Salt and Marine Chemicals Research Institute developed a process to yield culinary salt from S. brachiata.
 The resulting product is known as vegetable salt and sold under the brand name Saloni.

 Dehydrated, pulverized Salicornia is sold under the brand name "Green Salt" as a salt substitute claimed to be as salty in taste as table salt, but with less sodium.